 How Much Does a Centrifuge Cost?

-A centrifuge is a piece of equipment that separates particles from a solution, according to the size, shape, viscosity, and density of the medium, a process that is dependent on the speed of the rotor.
+A centrifuge is a device that uses centrifugal force to separate particles from a solution, according to the size, shape, viscosity, and density of the medium.

-Particles in a solution that has a higher density than the solvent sink and are known as sediment.
-Particles that are lighter float to the top.
+Particles in a solution that has a higher density than the solvent sink (and are known as sediment).
+In contrast, lighter particles float to the top.
 The greater the difference in density, the faster the particles move.
 If there is no difference, the particles stay steady in the solution.
+When separating particles from a solution where there is little difference in density, rather than using gravity, you can use centrifugal force.

 Types of Centrifuges & Their Uses

-This type of centrifuge is used to collect small amounts of material that rapidly settle to sediment, such as erythrocytes, yeast cells, etc. A small bench centrifuge has a maximum relative centrifugal field of 3,000 to 7,000 x gravity (g).
+This type of centrifuge is used to collect small amounts of material that rapidly settle to sediment, such as erythrocytes, yeast cells, etc. A small benchtop centrifuge has a maximum relative centrifugal field of 3,000 to 7,000 x gravity (g).
+As the name suggests, this instrument can fit on your benchtop.

 Large Capacity Refrigerated Centrifuges